carlfindahl/wacman/README.md

  * [GLFW 3.2](http://glfw.org/)
  * [GLM](https://glm.g-truc.net/0.9.9/index.html)
  * [OpenAL 1.1](https://www.openal.org/)
- * [Google Benchmark](https://github.com/google/benchmark) *[optional, only if you want to run benchmarks]*

 GLFW, GLM and OpenAL are required to play.
 I use `find_package` to locate these libraries so on Linux it should be a matter of installing them via the terminal and then running CMake.
 On Windows you should specify these directories manually unless you have installed the libraries in a way that they can be found on the `PATH` variable.
+EnTT and sol2 will attempt to `find_package` but if not, CMake will download the required versions from GitHub and use that local version in the build using `FetchContent`.

 #### Building